j5ik2o/pekko-persistence-dynamodb/docs/src/sphinx/customize.md

 ## Plugin dispatcher

 Specify the dispatcher to be used inside the plugin.
-The default is "akka.actor.default-dispatcher".
+The default is "pekko.actor.default-dispatcher".

 ### Journal